Finding branch-decompositions of matroids, hypergraphs, and more

-\emph{Splitting at $uv$ by $\V_x$} is an operation to transform $(T,\L)$ to another branch-decomposition $(T',\L)$ by deleting all nodes in the component of $T-v$ not containing $u$, making the disjoint union with $T^{v,x}$ and $T^{v,\bar x}$, adding an edge joining $v$ with the root of $T^{v,x}$ and an edge joining $v$ with the root of $T^{v, \bar x}$.
-See Figure~\ref{fig:split}.
+\emph{Splitting at $uv$ by $\V_x$} is an operation to transform $(T,\L)$ to another branch-decomposition $(T',\L)$ by deleting all nodes in the component of $T-v$ not containing~$u$, making the disjoint union with $T^{v,x}$ and $T^{v,\bar x}$, adding an edge joining $v$ with the root of $T^{v,x}$ and an edge joining $v$ with the root of $T^{v, \bar x}$.
+See Figures~\ref{fig:bdsplit} and \ref{fig:split}.

 We prove that splitting does not increase the width. \begin{PROP} If a branch-decomposition $(T',\L)$ is obtained from a branch-decomposition $(T,\L)$ by splitting $uv$ by $\V_x$, then the width of $(T',\L)$ is less than or equal to the width of $(T,\L)$. \end{PROP} \begin{proof} This is immediate from Lemma~\ref{lem:forksub}. \end{proof}